camrync23/Capstone-Project/docs/system_documentation.md

 │── models/                       # Saved trained models for reproducibility │   ├── EvaluateModels.ipynb      # Notebook that can be used to reproduce results from trained models │   ├── linear_regression.pkl     # Linear Regression model
 │   ├── random_forest_download.py # Python file used to download trained random forest model
 │   ├── lstm_model.h5             # LSTM model (Keras/TensorFlow format)
-│── notebooks/                    # Jupyter Notebooks for exploratory analysis and experiments │   ├── DataExploration.ipynb     # Initial exploratory analysis
-│   ├── DataPreprocessing.ipynb   # Data cleaning & transformation
+│   ├──README.md                  #READ ME for using and evaluating models for reproducibility │── notebooks/                    # Jupyter Notebooks for exploratory analysis and experiments │   ├── DataExploration.ipynb     # Initial exploratory analysis │   ├── DataPreprocessing.ipynb   # Data cleaning & transformation